FocusKing/seo-refactor/Develop/README.md

 ## Description

-Added semantic values to the tags within the HTML file.
+Added semantic values to the tags within the HTML file, so that our own site is optimized for search engines.
 Tested displays for style and responsiveness.

 ## Table of Contents